ianderrington/genai/docs/Using/ethically/index.md

 !!! quote "Be sure to consider the unintended consequences."
     - Sundar Pichai, Google's CEO

 Core elements in AI governance require ethics to guide AI governance.
-While there are many variations surrounding thes, from sources such as [this one](https://www.pdpc.gov.sg/-/media/files/pdpc/pdf-files/resource-for-organisation/ai/sgmodelaigovframework2.pdf), they can include considerations such as the following:
+While there are many variations surrounding these, from sources such as [this one](https://www.pdpc.gov.sg/-/media/files/pdpc/pdf-files/resource-for-organisation/ai/sgmodelaigovframework2.pdf), they can include considerations such as the following:

 1. Human-centric: Amplifies the capabilities and protects the interests of people.
 2. Transparency: All aspects of the AI system and its development are thoughtfully described and documented.